MehekFatima/Auto-readme/README.md

 1. **Submit Issues**: Report bugs or request features by opening an issue on [GitHub Issues](https://github.com/MehekFatima/auto-readme-creator/issues).

 2. **Create Pull Requests**: Submit changes by creating a pull request.
 Please ensure your changes are well-documented and include tests if applicable.

-We appreciate your interest and contributions to improving `auto-readme-creator`!